zentralopensource/zentral/docs/configuration/azure_ad_saml.md

 You can check if everything is working using the 🕶 button in the Zentral realm detail page.
 It will trigger an authentication with the IdP and display the claims Zentral receives with their mappings.

-To make the login button visible for SSOat the Zentral login, reload the zentral_web_app service using `sudo systemctl reload zentral_web_app.service` while connected to the Zentral instance via SSH.
+To make the login button visible for SSO at the Zentral login, reload the zentral_web_app service using `sudo systemctl reload zentral_web_app.service` while connected to the Zentral instance via SSH.

 ## Optional: Group mappings